 5. We don't supply credit cards

-6. You need to tell us about any awards, bursaries, prizes, allowances, residencies, scholarships, study or travel you will be taking in 2014 - 2015
+6. You need to tell us about any awards, bursaries, prizes, allowances, residencies, scholarships, study or travel you will be taking.

 7. You should have lived in Tasmania for at least 12 months before applying.
 If you win, your permanent residential address must be in Tasmania for the following 12 months

 8. You may live interstate, but consider yourself Tasmanian.
 That's nice, but you can't apply

 9. If you have a relationship with a commercial gallery, tell them that you're applying for the Scholarship BEFORE you apply